Singapore Armed Forces Band: History

 As the 1980s progressed the public image of the bands was positive indeed, reinforced with increased participation of the service bands in the NDP and major military events such as the Open Houses as well as their concerts.
 By 1982, the SAR Band (4SIB Band) was soon relaunched as the Republic of Singapore Air Force Band, and would later move to Tengah Air Base.
 The SIR Band was also relaunched as the Singapore Army Band, but the band's new name and image never caught on.
 In 1986 the RSN Band welcomed its first lady musician.
-Their first appearance together in the NDP was in 1987's edition in the Padang conducted by the SAF's first Senior Director of Music MAJ Erwin Dragon, with another joint performance in 1990.
+Their first appearance together in the NDP was in 1987's edition in the Padang conducted by the SAF's first Senior Director of Music MAJ Ervin Dragon, with another joint performance in 1990.
 1988 saw the rebirth of the SAF Music Board and the formation of the SAF Symphonic Wind Band.

 The SAF Band was formed in 1994 from men and women of the Singapore Infantry Regiment Band, Republic of Singapore Air Force Band and Republic of Singapore Navy Band.
 The formation of SAF Band come in a restructuring of the bands within the Ministry of Defence for more effective distribution of manpower.
 From 1994, the different bands within the SAF Band operated at different camps and locations.
 The SAF Central Band and SAF Band HQ(RSNB) were by the time of the merger in Tanglin Camp, Parade Band B (RSAFB) in Tengah Airbase and Parade Band A (SIRB) in Pasir Laba Camp, as they formerly represented the three branches of the SAF before their 1994 merger which resulted to these bands playing for the SAF at various events, including their participation in the National Day Parade as regular participants and arrival honours ceremonies at the Istana.
 These sections combined in November 2003 after the completion of renovations work to the 'White House', the former British Officers’ Mess in Nee Soon Camp.